Water Supply

 Water Use

-The Bremerton water system serves about 56,000 people and the Bremerton Naval Complex.
-On average, the Bremerton Water Utility supplies about 7 million gallons each day.
-Each person uses about 100 gallons of water each day.
+The Bremerton water system serves about 72,000 people and the Bremerton Naval Complex.
+On average, the Bremerton Water Utility supplies about 6.5 million gallons each day.
+Each household uses about 137 gallons of water each day.

 Water demand in Bremerton generally increases over 30% in the summer due to outdoor uses.
 On particularly hot days water use can double.
 To use less water outside, it is recommended to water lawns in the morning or evening no more than 1” per week, wash cars at a commercial car wash that recycles, use a broom instead of a hose to clean sidewalks, and use native, drought tolerant plants for landscaping.
 For conservation information, please visit Waterwise Guidelines.